Advanced Science at DGS

 Key Questions to Reflect Upon When Considering Advanced Science

-• Do a majority of the student characteristics listed above apply to me/my child?
+- Do a majority of the student characteristics listed to the left apply to me/my child?
 Interest in science alone is not enough.
 As a matter of fact, a student with a great interest in science who is not academically ready for the challenge of advanced science classes could get frustrated by and disinterested in something that they previously found fascinating.